ambujraj/hacktoberfest2018/README.md

 <h1 align="center"> Hacktoberfest 2018 </h1>

- Anyone can contribute to this repo to make their contribution to open-source on <a target="_blank" href="https://github.com/">Github</a>.<br>
+<p align="center">Anyone can contribute to this repo to make their contribution to open-source on <a target="_blank" href="https://github.com/">Github</a>.<br>

  Celebrate <a href="https://hacktoberfest.digitalocean.com/" target="_blank">HacktoberFest</a> by getting involved in the Open Source Community by completing some simple tasks in this project.<br>

  This is a Public Repository open to all members of the GitHub Community.
-Any member of the community may contribute to this project without being a collaborator.
+Any member of the community may contribute to this project without being a collaborator.</p>

 ## What is Hacktoberfest?